Skip to main content

 1. Generic keyword lists.
 An agency runs your domain through a tool, exports a CSV of 200 keywords sorted by search volume, and calls it a strategy.
 Volume without intent is worthless.
 A 10,000-search-volume keyword that attracts tire-kickers is a worse investment than a 200-search keyword from someone with a credit card out.

 2. Thin content that doesn’t answer the query.
 Most content is written to hit a word count, not to be the best answer on the internet for a specific question.
-Google’s ranking systems (and the AI engines now pulling from them) are built to detect exactly that gap.
+Google’s ranking systems and the AI engines pulling from them are both built to detect exactly that gap.

 3. No topical authority.
 One blog post about a topic goes nowhere.
 Ranking requires a hub-and-spoke of interconnected content that signals to Google you are the authority on a subject, not a tourist.

 4. Black-hat link schemes.
 Paid link farms, PBNs, comment spam.
 These work until they don’t, and when they stop working they take your whole domain down with them.
-I don’t touch them.
+Not on the menu here.

 5. Vanity metrics.
 Reports full of impressions, traffic, and keyword counts with zero line connecting any of it to revenue.
 If the SEO report doesn’t end in pipeline and booked revenue, it’s theater.

-Not a keyword list — a keyword strategy.
-Clusters grouped by topic and intent (informational, commercial, transactional, branded), scored for difficulty and revenue potential, then mapped to specific pages on your site.
+• Phase 2: Keyword Strategy.
+Clusters grouped by intent (informational, commercial, transactional, branded), scored for difficulty and revenue potential, mapped to specific pages.

-The RACE framework across 8 dimensions: keyword gap, content gap, backlink profile, technical benchmarking, AI visibility, paid search intel, SERP feature ownership, and social/brand signals.
-You find out exactly where competitors are winning and how to beat them.
+• Phase 3: Competitive Analysis.
+The RACE framework across 8 dimensions: keyword gap, content gap, backlink profile, technical benchmarking, AI visibility, paid search intel, SERP feature ownership, social and brand signals.

-Per-page briefs: title tag, meta description, H1/H2 structure, primary and secondary keywords, internal linking targets, image alt text, FAQ schema, and E-E-A-T signals.
-Every page that matters gets a brief.
+• Phase 4: On-Page Optimization.
+Per-page briefs covering title tags, meta descriptions, H1/H2 structure, internal linking, image alt text, FAQ schema, and E-E-A-T signals.

-A 90-day content calendar prioritized by revenue impact, plus 13 proven link acquisition methods (digital PR, HARO, broken-link reclamation, resource pages, unlinked mentions, data studies, expert roundups, and more).
-No sketchy schemes.
+• Phase 6: Content & Link Strategy.
+90-day content calendar prioritized by revenue impact, plus 13 white-hat link acquisition methods (digital PR, HARO, broken-link reclamation, resource pages, unlinked mentions, data studies, expert roundups).

-An 8-category dashboard tracking organic revenue, qualified lead flow, keyword rank movement, SERP feature wins, AI citations, backlink velocity, Core Web Vitals, and content performance.
-Trend analysis every month, with clear next actions.
+• Phase 7: KPI Dashboard.
+8 categories tracked monthly: organic revenue, qualified lead flow, keyword rank movement, SERP feature wins, AI citations, backlink velocity, Core Web Vitals, and content performance.

 Deliverables, every engagement.